Blodewerdd/GANTest/README.md

 Hi!

-I am including a few notes on my though process, things I might do differently in a project with a larger scope and instructions to run the test.
+I am including a few notes on my thought process, things I might do differently in a project with a larger scope and instructions on how to run the test.

 ## Notes
  - I have used Selenium, SpecFlow and C# for this solution as it's freshest in my mind